We love a dog friendly staycation and Robin Hood's Bay is one of our favourite spots

 We first visited in November 2017 with Daisy - we stayed in nearby Sleights to escape the fireworks - and fell in love with the quaint village.

-Tommy and I returned in January with Daisy for my birthday, and we decided to bring Patch here for his first doggy holiday.
+Tommy and I returned in January with Daisy for my birthday in January 2018.

-We booked with Robin Hood’s Bay Cottages and stayed in Woodside, a cosy two bedroomed property over three storeys right in the heart of the village.
+We booked with Robin Hood’s Bay Cottages and the photos on this post are from when we stayed in Woodside, a cosy two bedroomed property over three storeys right in the heart of the village.

 Properties in the bay are quirky because they were built centuries ago as homes for the families of the fishermen who worked there.